CMT (Canadian TV channel)

 CMT is a Canadian English language discretionary specialty channel owned as a joint venture between Corus Entertainment (which owns a controlling 90% interest) and Paramount Networks Americas (which owns the remaining 10%), owners of the flagship CMT channel in the United States.

+This channel was originally established on January 1, 1995 as the New Country Network under the joint ownership of Shaw Communications, who acquired Maclean-Hunter's stake in 1994, and Rawlco Communications.
+Later, NCN was relaunched on September 14, 1996 as CMT with CBS Cable acquiring the stake.
+Prior to its Canadian launch, the American version of CMT was available in Canada from 1984.

 As with its U.S. counterpart, CMT previously devoted a large amount of its programming to country music, with such programming as music videos and concert specials.
 Over time, the channel shifted its focus towards family-oriented general entertainment such as sitcoms, to the point where music programming was eventually axed in August 2017.

-It is one of two Paramount-branded channels that are owned by Corus; the companies also partner on Nickelodeon (which is wholly owned by Corus).
+It is the only Paramount Skydance-branded channel that is owned by Corus following Nickelodeon's shutdown in Canada on September 1, 2025.